 If you’ve got an entrepreneurial itch, reseller hosting is a quick, affordable way to pocket a few extra bucks.
-Resellers typically use VPS services acquired at wholesale rates and sublease the unused server space to others.
+Resellers typically use a VPS plan acquired at wholesale rates and sublease the unused server space to others.

 SSDs are just one of several perks InMotion Hosting offers to resellers.
-In addition to unlimited cPanel licenses, InMotion includes the WHMCS billing software for free to organize user accounts and payments.
+In addition to unlimited websites and cPanel licenses, InMotion includes the WHMCS billing software for free to organize user accounts and payments.
 Resellers can even enable their customers to register domains through an included eNom domain reseller license.

 SSD Hosting Powers Sites Worldwide

-Beyond the type of hard drive, hosting customers can further boost their site’s speed or performance by selecting a provider that operates a datacenter near where the bulk of your traffic comes from.
+Beyond the type of hard drive, hosting customers can further boost their site’s speed or performance by selecting a provider that operates a datacenter where the bulk of your traffic comes from.
 Content delivery networks help, but nothing beats a nearby datacenter that can quickly provide your users information without having to request the data from thousands of miles away.

 Milliseconds matter and speed sells, so finding the best SSD hosting nearby will spell success for your online endeavors.
 Happy hosting!